Calls are now closed for applications.

 For more detailed information on the evaluation criteria, please see "Guide for applicants".

 A Fellow of the Scientia Fellows programme will be appointed under a fixed term employment contract with the University of Oslo.
 The place of work will depend on the Host institution’s location.

+Starting salary 534 400 NOK/year gross (with living and mobility allowances already included) depending on qualifications in position as Postdoctoral Research Fellow (position code 1352) or Researcher (position code 1109/1108).
 The net salary will be paid after the deductions of tax, when applicable.
-For information on the Norwegian tax system, see please: https://www.uio.no/english/about/jobs/ismo/before-arrival/taxes/
+For information on the Norwegian tax system, please see: https://www.uio.no/english/about/jobs/ismo/before-arrival/taxes/

 For further information related to moving and settling in Norway, please visit the website of the International Staff Mobility Office (ISMO).
 If you receive and accept an employment contract with UiO, you may contact ISMO who supports incoming international staff, PhD candidates, guest researchers and their families with relocation to UiO.